mathgladiator/roslin/SPEC.md

 ## Forest

 Roslin uses an [l-system](https://en.wikipedia.org/wiki/L-system) inspired approach where you have a forest of cards.
 Cards are simply functions that turn JSON into a scalable image.
 The root field "forest" is an object mapping names (i.e. card ids) to cards.
+A card is an object with parameters and instructions on how to pull data from JSON, draw it, and map any feedback.

+First, a card has a "x" and "y" boundaries which are in pixel units; boundaries will be explained in [the below section in layout](#layout-engine), but both x and y are arrays where the final element is width and height, respectively.

-A card is an object with instructions on how to pull data from JSON, draw it, and map any feedback.
-First, a card has a minimal dimensions represented by the "width" and "height" fields which have pixel units.
-Second, the card also has a field called "items" which is a list of items.
-An item is an object which must contain a "type" field as a string, and the value of the "type" field will determine the behavior of the item.
+Second, the card also has a field called "items" which is a array of items.
+An item is an object which is a dynamically typed object that is determined on the fly.

+An item fundamentally uses ideas inspired from [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system) where there are no direct types of items.
+Instead, the behavior is the composition of fields within an item.

-For simplicity, the "type" value "simple-shape" has three parameters: "shape", "stroke", "fill" which sit inside the object.
+For example, an item may have a field called 'shape' will which indicate the item will render a shape.
+The 'shape' object has at least three parameters: "shape", "stroke", "fill" which sit inside the object.
 More details can be found in the later sections, but we will set "shape" to "box" to render a box with stroke set to "#000" and fill set to "#fff".
 This will render a white box with a black border.

+An item may also have a field called matrix which will define how to position and size the box.
+The defaults of this will be outlined in the [layout engine](#layout-engine) section.

 We give this card the name "simple-white-box", and then use the top-level field "default" to set this card as the root card.